JGuymont/lesk-algorithm/README.md

     For the last method of your design, you may use external corpora or lexical resources if you wish (e.g., thesauri, or WordNet in other languages, etc.), though it is not required.
 Feel free to use your creativity to find ways to improve performance!

-Some issues and points to watch out for:
+**Some issues and points to watch out for:**
- The gold standard key presents solutions using lemma sense keys, which are distinct from the synset numbers that we have seen in class.
+1. The gold standard key presents solutions using lemma sense keys, which are distinct from the synset numbers that we have seen in class.
 You will need to convert between them to perform the evaluation.
 This [webpage](https://wordnet.princeton.edu/man/senseidx.5WN.html) explains what lemma sense keys are.
- The data set contains multi-word phrases, which should be resolved as one entity (e.g., latin america).
+2. The data set contains multi-word phrases, which should be resolved as one entity (e.g., latin america).
 Make sure that you are converting between underscores and spaces correctly, and check that you are dealing with upper- vs lower-case appropriately.
- We are using instances with id beginning with d001 as the dev set, and the remaining cases as the test set, for simplicity.
+3. We are using instances with id beginning with d001 as the dev set, and the remaining cases as the test set, for simplicity.
 This is dierent from the setting in the original SemEval evaluation, so the results are not directly comparable.